 When I talk about this with our school districts, we talk about how parents have changed, and the way they want to interact is really online, they want to make super simple and super fast.
 So I’d love to get your comments as parents out there, as maybe someone who has participated in a fundraiser: would you rather just give or buy the product?

-The Basha High School Air Force JROTC program in Chandler, AZ had used Snap-Raise in previous years, but they recently launched a fundraiser on another online fundraising platform, and this move likely added an additional $4,000 to their bank account that they would have otherwise lost.
+The Basha High School Air Force JROTC program in Chandler, AZ had used Snap-Raise in previous years, but they made the switch to another online fundraising platform, and this move likely added an additional $4,000 to their bank account that they would have otherwise lost to the costs of Snap-Raise.
 The change was a result of an all-to-oftenly asked question: is the “convenience” of Snap-Raise really worth its cost?
 After losing so much of the funds they raised from their parents and community members to the fees that were charged with Snap-Raise fundraising program, the JROTC program decided it was was time for a change.

 Other online comments indicated that the fees varied on a sliding-scale based on the percentage of the program’s “participation” – meaning in order to achieve the lowest possible fee most, if not all, students in the organization must provide the minimum number of email addresses of family and friends to the Snap-Raise agent.
 It also appeared that some Snap-Raise representatives may charge slightly higher percentages in order to take home a larger commission.
 Regardless, many parents and community members seem to be unhappy with the percentage that Snap-Raise takes from the funds raised.